-- Are children and young people able to build on achievements from home and/or homework tasks with family members? - What opportunities are there for sharing learning e.g. open days, home visits, child-led workshops, stay and play, open afternoons, class reward system, home-school sharing of achievements? - What opportunities are there for families to learn together?
-Examples could include: family learning events, family homework club. bookbug, outdoor learning, work with fathers. gardening groups, family nurture projects?
+- Are children and young people able to build on achievements from home and/or homework tasks with family members? - What opportunities are there for sharing learning e.g. open days, home visits, child-led workshops, stay and play events, open afternoons, class reward systems, home-school sharing of achievements? - What opportunities are there for families to learn together?
+Examples could include: family learning events, family homework club, bookbug, outdoor learning, work with fathers, gardening groups, family nurture projects? - Do you involve parents in matters such as target setting, Getting it Right for Every Child review meetings, personal learning planning, transitions to help support learning at home? - Are parents encouraged to support their child's learning through parents' meetings and/or working with the ELC setting or school to address any matters of concern? - Are parents informed about what their child will be learning and how they can support this at home? - Are parents made aware of ways that they can share information about their child's learning and achievements at home and in the community, with the ELC setting or school in easily accessible methods? - Have you undertaken a parental needs analysis to understand barriers and challenges that parents and families might face with learning at home and identified ways to support these? - Have parents been consulted on ways that they would like to receive information from the ELC setting or school on learning at home? - How do parents receive information about ways in which they can support their child's learning at home?
+Is the information provided in a variety of accessible formats, including face-to-face, social media, online methods?

-- Do you involve parents in matters such as target setting, Getting it Right for Every Child review meetings, personal learning planning, transitions to help support learning at home? - Are parents encouraged to support their child's learning through parents' meetings and/or working with the ELC setting or school to address any matters of concern? - Are parents informed about what their child will be learning and how they can support this at home? - Are parents made aware of ways that they can share information about their child's learning and achievements at home and in the community, with the ELC setting or school in easily accessible methods? - Have you undertaken a parental needs analysis to understand barriers and challenges that parents and families might face with learning at home and identified ways to support these? - Have parents been consulted on ways that they would like to receive information from the ELC setting or school on learning at home? - How do parents receive information about ways in which they can support their child's learning at home?
-Is the information provided in a variety of accessible formats, including face-to-face, social media. online methods? - Are parents informed and offered information about ways to access family learning and/or adult learning to build their own confidence and skills? - How can your community partners help you to overcome the barriers and challenges to learning at home? - How well do you pro-actively communicate with and involve parents who do not live together, fathers, parents working away from home, in the armed forces or in prison, in learning at home? - Do you involve home-link workers in taking forward learning at home initiatives?
+- Are parents informed and offered information about ways to access family learning and/or adult learning to build their own confidence and skills? - How can your community partners help you to overcome the barriers and challenges to learning at home? - How well do you pro-actively communicate with and involve all parents and families in learning at home who have shared parenting responsibilities, who work away from home, are in the armed forces or who are in prison? - Do you involve home-link workers in taking forward learning at home initiatives?